Criminal operation interested in financial profit.

 The leader apparently acts as the representative and negotiator of the group and sets operations up.
 It is not uncommon for the Death-Throws to take small jobs only requiring a pair of operatives, or solo jobs.

-Known former members: Oddball (Elton Healey)
+Known former members:

 Known special agents:

 All members are dangerous criminals and murderers who can demonstrate a superior level of juggling skill.

 Equipment and tactics

 The Death-Throws sometimes employ tactical headset radios (in DCH [BODY 02, Radio communications: 05], in DCA Communication 2 (Radio)).
-These radios seem to be the type that will easily pick up a whisper, but greatly dim gunshots, explosions, screams and the like – those are usually used by SWAT operators.
+These radios seem to be the type that will easily pick up a whisper, but greatly dim gunshots, explosions, screams and the like.
+Those are usually used by SWAT operators.

-Their basic roster — Ringleader, Tenpin, Knick-Knack and Oddball — was expanded in the mid-1980s when Oddball’s friend, the demolitions expert Bombshell, discovered that she had a talent for juggling and trained to meet the group’s recruitment standards.
+Their basic roster — Ringleader, Tenpin, Knick-Knack and Oddball — was expanded in the mid-1980s when Oddball’s friend, the demolitions expert Bombshell, discovered that she had a talent for juggling.
+Bombshell trained to meet the group’s recruitment standards.